mrkmg/PathFinder/README.md

 though, for example persons in a social network, with friendships allowing traversal through the graph.

+View the [Api Documentation](https://mrkmg.github.io/PathFinder/) for a complete reference.

 ### Simple Usage

 First, update your current "nodes" to